Does Clay Bar Damage Car Paint – Will It Scratch The Clear Coat?

 Even though the clay bar is gentle enough not to damage the car’s clear coat, it’s still an abrasive product.

-If you clay bar the car with waxes or sealants applied, the clay bar will remove them.
+If your clay bar the car with waxes or sealants applied, using the clay bar will remove them.
 Actually, many people use clay bars in order to remove sealants, which are a bit harder to remove than natural car waxes.

 When claying the car with paint protection on it, you’ll need to re-apply it to keep the paint protected after the clay bar treatment.